-Welcome to SET for BRITAINCLICK HERE FOR 2013 PRIZE WINNERS
+Welcome to SET for BRITAINCLICK HERE FOR DETAILS OF 2013 PRIZE WINNERS

-The overall aim of SET for BRITAIN is (and has always been) to encourage, support and promote Britain's early-stage and early-career research scientists, engineers and technologists who are the "engine-room" of continued progress in and development of UK research and R&D, and ultimately of UK plc.
+The overall aim of SET for BRITAIN is to encourage, support and promote Britain's early-stage and early-career research scientists, engineers, technologists and mathematicians who are the "engine-room" of continued progress in and development of UK research and R&D, and ultimately of UK plc.
 Many will be Britain's future scientific and technological leaders and others will clearly be leaders in other fields.
 Such researchers are a vital asset and investment for the UK.

 The SET for BRITAIN series of poster competitions and exhibitions in the House of Commons came to an abrupt halt with the untimely death in 2007 of its inspirational organiser, Dr Eric Wharton.